-A mental walk-through of a sales pitch is a good way to start.
+A mental walk-through of a recent sales pitch is a good way to start.

-Secondly you’ll need to build a rapport with the client’s team.
-You need strong and confident relationships with customers that will share their objectives and needs to enable you to build the right solution.
+- Exploring and building a rapport with the client’s team will build strong and confident relationships with customers that will share their objectives and needs to enable you to build the right solution.

-Grabbing the attention of your contact will be the next priority.
+- Engaging the attention of your primary contact will be the next priority.
 Not only do you need to find a moment when they’ll be receptive to you, but you’ll need to develop the authority and credibility to ensure that they are willing to invest enough time and effort to consider your proposals and act upon their decisions.

-Finally, if that proves successful, you need to consider how you're going to service your customer, and establish a relationship that keeps themk coming back for more.
+Finally, if that proves successful, you need to consider how you're going to service your customer, and establish a relationship that keeps them coming back for more!